A Brief Overview of the CDL License Tiers

 Sep 15th 2023

 While many people can get by using their normal driver’s license, driving larger vehicles requires specific driver licenses or commercial driver licenses (CDL).
 The extra difficulty and risk of driving large and heavy vehicles warrant more precautions to ensure the safety of everyone on the road.
+Do you want to get a CDL this year?
 Explore this brief overview of the CDL license tiers to better understand the specifics of driving larger automobiles.

 Class A CDL